Tobi-KL/SOC_Profile_Generation/README.md

 - pickle
 - os.path

-# Input data
+# Input Data

 The input data can be found in ...\SOC_profile_generation\inputs.
 Own datasets with same format can be used.
 Codeplan for all relevant data can be found in Codeplan_SOC_Profile_Generation:\
 https://github.com/Tobi-KL/SOC_profile_generation/blob/main/Codeplan_SOC_Profile_Generation.txt

-The following data is required:
+The following data sets are required:
 - pkl file with mobility data for households (e.g. MOP-data, Germany)
 - csv file with temperatures for each timestep (download via http://www.soda-pro.com/web-services/meteo-data/merra)
 - csv file with electric cars for each car segment
 - csv file which holds information about electric cars' battery capacity (kWh), WLTP consumption (kWh) and charging power (kW)

-# Detailed description of tool
+# Detailed Description of Tool

 The tool can be subdivided into the following sections:

-## Household selection
+## Household Selection
 The tool allows the user to choose specific households from the data set.
 For this the user adjusts a set of input variables.
 A list of the 10 best fitting households is returned according to the user's input, following these rules:
-- Main factors (1,2,3) need to be fulfilled exactly.
+- Required factors (1,2,3) need to be fulfilled exactly.
-- Soft factors (4,5,6,7,8) need to be fulfilled as good as possible.
+- Optional factors (4,5,6,7,8) need to be fulfilled as good as possible.
 Soft factors are weighted according to user's input.

 Household selection factors are:
 1) number of occupants in household